hantsy/jakartaee-faces-sample/docs/guide.md

 In the above codes,

-* The root element `ui:composition` specifies `template` attribute to use `/WEB-INF/layout/template.xhtml` as template.
+* The root element `ui:composition` specifies `template` attribute to use `/WEB-INF/layout/template.xhtml` as template layout.
-* A series of `ui:define` content fragment will replace the `ui:insert` in the template.xhtml at rendering time.
+* A series of `ui:define` content fragment will replace the `ui:insert` in the *template.xhtml* at rendering time.

-> More details about the Facelet taglibs, check the [Jakarta Server Faces 2.3.2 VDL Documentation](https://jakarta.ee/specifications/faces/2.3/vdldoc/) .
+> More details about the Facelets taglibs, check the [Jakarta Server Faces 2.3.2 VDL Documentation](https://jakarta.ee/specifications/faces/2.3/vdldoc/) .

 ## Baking the backend bean

-To display the task, it requires a backend bean to serve the data for `tasks.xhtml` template.
+To display the tasks, it requires a backend bean to serve the data for `tasks.xhtml` template.

 Create a CDI bean.